collective live+work spaces

 • station 15mins walk

-• 45mins drive to beaches
+• 45mins to beaches

-• garden space with some big trees
+• some big trees in garden

 Detractors 👎

-• unbecoming town
+• unbecoming town†

 • hot and dry summers